On this page

 - give the customer a refund, either in part or in full

 - arrange for the services to be carried out properly

 - collect the goods at no cost to the customer

-- In any of these situation, we may also suggest you pay compensation for any distress or inconvenience that might have been caused.
+In any of these situations, we may also suggest you pay compensation for any distress or inconvenience that might have been caused.
 If the customer has incurred any costs relating to the problems with goods or services, we'll consider whether it's reasonable for you to reimburse these costs.

 Customer is unhappy with her kitchen worktops

 Faulty Goods Consumer Credit

 Customer complains about ill-fitting suit when credit provider doesn't help